jonmagic/i-got-issues/README.md

 I Got Issues provides a few simple building blocks for organization and then gets out of the way so you can do your work.

+## Core Concepts

 ![football](http://f.cl.ly/items/0u2T313B0I0X0O0E1p08/Screen%20Recording%202014-11-11%20at%2011.05%20PM.gif)

-I Got Issues is team specific and repository agnostic so you can import issues from any number of repositories into your team's buckets.
+I Got Issues is **team specific and repository agnostic** so you can import issues from any number of repositories into your team's buckets.

+I Got Issues **improves the signal to noise ratio** for your team by not showing every issue in every repository that you work in.
+Import issues that need your team's attention and ignore everything else.

-I Got Issues does not force a specific workflow but it was developed with a workflow in mind.
+I Got Issues **does not force a specific workflow** but it was developed with a particular workflow in mind.

 ## Our Workflow